FailAcademy/learning/wdp-vancouver/_slides/week-04/03-apps-and-frameworks.md

 ####Unsolved mysteries
 - What about changing pages, or dealing with links to other content within my application?
-- What about menaging the state of really complicated widgets?
+- What about managing the state of really complicated widgets?
 - Do I always have to manually check for changes to my data and then manually update my HTML if it has?
 - My project is going to be large, how should I organize my code?
 ...